 The Graduate Certificate in Heritage Conservation is:

-- Interdisciplinary, teaching holistic problemsolving, integrating natural and cultural resources and learning from the disciplines of anthropology, archaeology, architecture, art history, history, landscape architecture, materials science, and planning;
+- Interdisciplinary, teaching holistic problem-solving within an integrated environment of natural and cultural resources including the disciplines of anthropology, archaeology, architecture, art history, history, landscape architecture, materials science, and planning;

 - Inter-institutional, promoting collaborative engagement between public and private institutions with a curriculum incorporating community service as a method of learning; and